tshubham7/gorm-tut/README.md

 Hello,

-This tutorial is to show how can we use gorm with gin framework.
+This tutorial is to show how can we use GORM with GIN framework.

 Features:

     JWT authentication middleware.
     Auto Migrations.
     CRUD API.
     OpenAPI swagger documentation.
+    Postman Collection.